Welcome to today's edition of the Rush 24-7 podcast.

 I don't pretend to be an expert.

-Uh we can send millions of Latin Americans up there to do the jobs that Martians won't do.
+We can send millions of Latin Americans up there to do the jobs that Martians won't do.

-And then went back to Brian Williams sitting in front of an entirely empty hall, and he said, quote, the room has cleared remarkably quickly.
+And he said, quote, the room has cleared remarkably quickly.

 You don't say, man.

-I'll bet I'll bet that was a world record.
+I'll bet that was a world record.

-Now the debate wasn't entirely uh without interest.
+Now, the debate wasn't entirely without interest.

 Self-deportation.

-And so but in the third hour of the show today, in the third hour of the show, I will attempt self-deportation.
+And so in the third hour of the show today, in the third hour of the show, I will attempt self-deportation.

 It's a radio first here at the EIB network.